eclipse-archived/smarthome/docs/sources/architecture/thing-handler.md

 Some bindings might want to start specific functionality for a channel only if an item is linked to the channel.
 The `ThingHandler` has two callback methods `channelLinked(ChannelUID channelUID)` and `channelUnlinked(ChannelUID channelUID)`, which are called for every link that is added or removed to/from a channel.
 So please be aware of the fact, that both methods can be called multiple times.

 The `channelLinked` method is called, even if the link existed before the handler was initialized.
 It will be called only after the `initialized` method has been executed successfully and the handler was registered as OSGi service.
-To check if a channel is linked at the time, where `channelLinked` or `channelLinked` is called, you can use the `isLinked(String channelID)` method from the `BaseThingHandler` class.
+To check if a channel is linked at the time, when `channelLinked` or `channelUnlinked` is called, you can use the `isLinked(String channelID)` method from the `BaseThingHandler` class.

 ## Handling Thing Updates